nmrr/flipperzero-rfidbeacon/README.md

   * Add TX to the NFC interface (13.56 MHz)
   * Pause between transmissions is now accurate
   * '-' is now used to display a dash instead of '_'
-  * Project has been renamed from flipperzero-rfidbeacon to flipperzero-beacon
+  * Project has been renamed from flipperzero-rfidbeacon to flipperzero-letterbeacon

 * 2025-05-25
   * Now it's possible to choose the transmission speed and the duration of the pause between transmissions